hyperledger/iroha/docs/source/references/config.md

 ## `public_key`

-Public key of this peer.
+Public key of this peer

 Has type `PublicKey`.
 Can be configured via environment variable `IROHA_PUBLIC_KEY`